hyperspy/hyperspy/doc/user_guide/getting_started.rst

    Visualisation of a 2D image stack

 To change the current coordinates, click on the pointer (which will be a line or a square depending on the dimensions of the data) and drag it around.
-It is also possible to move the pointer by using the numpad arrows **when numlock is on and the spectrum or navigator figure is on focus**.When using the numpad arrows the PageUp and PageDown keys change the size of the step.
+It is also possible to move the pointer by using the numpad arrows **when numlock is on and the spectrum or navigator figure is selected**.When using the numpad arrows the PageUp and PageDown keys change the size of the step.

 An extra cursor can be added by pressing the ``e`` key.
-Pressing ``e`` once more will disable the extra cursor, e.g see :ref:`second_pointer.png`.
+Pressing ``e`` once more will disable the extra cursor:

 .. _second_pointer.png: